DVSA Video: Observer on test

-This video discusses the DSA preference for you to have an observer with you on test..
+This video discusses the DVSA preference for you to have an observer with you on test..

 When you take your driving test you might well be a little nervous - this is totally understandable and normal.